MicrosoftDocs/azure-reference-other/studio-module-reference/data-transformation-filter.md

 When filtering is applied to a noisy series to isolate different components, you can specify which frequencies to remove or strengthen by specifying the band of frequencies to work with.

-### Digital filters in Machine Learning Studio
+### Digital filters in Machine Learning Studio (classic)

-The following types of filters are supported in Machine Learning Studio:
+The following types of filters are supported in Machine Learning Studio (classic):

 -   **Filters based on waveform decomposition**.
 Examples include finite impulse response (FIR) and infinite impulse response (IIR) filters.
 These filters work by removing specific components from an overall series.
 You can then view and investigate the simplified waveform.
 -   **Filters based on moving averages or median values**.
 These filters smooth out variations in a data series by averaging across windows of time.
 The windows can be fixed or sliding, and can have different shapes.
 For example, a triangular window peaks at the current data point (weights the current value stronger) and tails off before and after the data point (weights preceding and following values less strongly).